-- Sparkling Sugar (for sprinkling over top of the muffins)
+- Sparkling Sugar, for sprinkling over top of the muffins (optional)

-- Adjust the oven rack to the 2nd level mark and preheat the oven to 425ºF.
-Line a standard size muffin tin with cupcake/muffin liners.
-If you’re not using cupcake/muffin liners, make sure to generously spray each muffin cavity with a flour-based backing spray.
+- Adjust the oven rack to the 2nd level position (just above center) and preheat the oven to 425ºF.
+Line a standard size cupcake or muffin tin with liners.
+If you're not using cupcake/muffin liners, make sure to generously spray each muffin cavity with a flour-based backing spray.

-- Using another medium size mixing bowl, whisk together the eggs, melted butter, and granulated sugar.
+- In a separate medium-size mixing bowl, whisk together the eggs, melted butter, and granulated sugar.
 Then add in the buttermilk and vanilla extract, and mix until fully incorporated.

 - Bake for 8 minutes at 425ºF, then reduce them temperature to 400ºF and bake for an additional 15-20 minutes or until an inserted toothpick comes out clean (some ovens, like mine, took a smidge longer).

 - Remove from the oven and allow to cool for 5 minutes before removing muffins from the tin.
 Chocolate chip muffins are best served slightly warm, but enjoying them completely cooled is just as good!